GenbuProject/Mastodon-Material/docs/customization_guide.md

 ### Change favorite icon

 Edit `// Favorite icon settings` section to change it.
-Default icon is ★ (star).
+The default icon is ★ (star).

-### Change icon font's host
+### Change icon fonts host

-Default setting loads the icon font on GitHub [official repository](https://github.com/google/material-design-icons).
+The default setting loads the icon fonts on GitHub [official repository](https://github.com/google/material-design-icons).
 Edit `// Material Design Icon settings` section to change it.

 - **Use the font on Google Fonts**